When should we prefer Decision Transformers for Offline Reinforcement Learning?: Experiments

 \subsection{Scaling Properties of Decision Transformers on \textsc{Atari}}

-Based on the relative robustness of Sequence Modeling in the previous sections, we studied the scaling properties of DT along three dimensions: the amount of training data, the number of model parameters, and both jointly.
+Based on the relative robustness of DT in many of the previous sections, we studied the scaling properties of DT along three dimensions: the amount of training data, the number of model parameters, and both jointly.
 We focused on the \textsc{atari} benchmark because of its high-dimensional observations, for which we expect scaling to be most helpful.
 We scaled the number of model parameters by increasing the number of layers in the DT architecture $\in \{6,8,12,16,18,20,24,32,64\}$.
 The results are shown in \figref{fig:scaling}.
 The performance of DT reliably increased with more data up until 1.5M timesteps in the dataset (blue, left), but was insensitive to or perhaps even hurt by increasing the number of parameters (green, right).
 Upon scaling DT to a certain size (3.5M+ parameters), we observed that the larger model outperformed its smaller counterpart given the same amount of data.
+Additionally, we discuss architectural properties of DT in \autoref{subsec:architecture}.

+This work addressed the question of which learning method amongst CQL, BC and DT should be preferred for offline reinforcement learning.
+One of the limitations of our work is that we could broaden our study to include more representative algorithms from each paradigm, such as Implicit Q-Learning~\cite{kostrikov2021offline} and Trajectory Transformers~\cite{janner2021offline}, as well as paradigms we did not explore here, such as model-based offline RL~\cite{kidambi2020morel,yu2020mopo} and diffusion models~\cite{ajay2022conditional}.
+However, we note that resource limitations make this challenging: each datapoint in every plot of our experiments required around 1,000+ GPU-hours, considering the aggregations over domains and random seeds.
+Each agent we add exponentially increases the computational demand, exceeding our budget.
+We also hope to evaluate on a larger set of benchmarks that includes compositional tasks, like those in embodied AI~\cite{duan2022survey}.

-\subsection{Architectural Properties of Decision Transformers}
+\section{Architectural Properties of Decision Transformers}

-Finally, we study the impact of architectural properties of DT, namely the context length, \# of attention heads, \# of layers, and embedding size.
+Here, we study the impact of architectural properties of DT, namely the context length, \# of attention heads, \# of layers, and embedding size.
 Full experimental results are in \appref{app:ablation_architecture}.

 \textbf{Context length:} The use of a context window makes DT dependent on the history of states, actions, and rewards, unlike CQL and BC. \figref{fig:arch} (left) demonstrates the role of context length for DT.
 Having a context length larger than 1 (i.e., no history) did not benefit DT on \textsc{d4rl}, while it helped on \textsc{atari}, where performance is maximized at a context length of 64.
 This finding indicates that some tasks may benefit from a more extensive knowledge of history than others.
 The deterioration in performance, as context length increases, is likely due to DT overfitting to certain trajectories.